toni-mo/mongoose/README.md

     </address>
 ```
 You can create some simmilar **pug** code to render dynamicaly your data, like `products` or anything.

+### All these code examples are from the files on this repo.
+So check the files too.

 ## If you have any questions, feel free to contact me! ;) ;) ;)